audioxide/data/data/posts/20190417-reviews-anderson-paak-ventura.md

   if not steady.
 It makes for a super consistent hip hop experience, but I can’t help but wonder what might have been achieved with the safety wheels off.
 week: 188
+blurb: Ventura is super consistent hip hop experience, but we can’t help but wonder what might have been achieved with the safety wheels off.
 ---
 author: André
 review: >-